KudoTabieru/Cassava-Leaf-Disease-Detection/README.md

 This program is developed by using Python.
-I train this model by using transfer learning method and then use Kivy app to deploy my ML model for detection, use in mobile phone (Android).
+I train this model by using transfer learning method and then use Kivy app to deploy my ML model for detection(5 different classes), use in mobile phone (Android).